Inspiration

 Paul-René’s art is inspired by his ancestors and his many years spent with artists and crafts people across the US and Canada.
 Much of his early efforts were focused on giving a contemporary expression of traditional Woodland style art.
 Paul-René is enrolled with the Nulhegan Band of the Coosuk – one of the first Abenaki Nation Bands to gain state recognition.

 In Abenaki “Koas” is a ‘Little Pine’ and “Koasek” or "Coosuk" is ‘place of the little pines’.
 This pine tree with its White Roots – is an important symbol to Paul-René as it was the symbol used in his family.
-It is also symbolized, for Helen and other family members, the connection to Onondaga and the Longhouse People.
-Paul-René’s grandmother’s moccasins have little pine trees on them.
+Paul-René’s grandmother’s moccasins have little pine trees on them

 Below are photos of the moccasins and a photo of Paul-Rene’s sister with our grandmother in 1963.